Marius586/Port-Windows-11-Xiaomi-Mi-9/guide/English/2-install-en.md

 dism /apply-image /ImageFile:path\to\install.esd /index:6 /ApplyDir:X:\
 ```

+### Installing drivers
+> Extract the drivers archive and open the 'OfflineUpdater.cmd' file.
+Type the drive letter of WINCEPHEUS (should be X) and hit enter.

 ### Create Windows bootloader files for the EFI
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI
 ```

-### Installing drivers
-> Extract the drivers archive and open the 'OfflineUpdater.cmd' file.
-Type the drive letter of WINCEPHEUS (should be X) and hit enter.
+### Removing disk letters
+> Use diskpart to remove the letters from WINCEPHEUS and ESPCEPHEUS, if they still have letters attached to them

+> Use `list volume` to find WINCEPHEUS, select it with `select volume <number>`, then remove letter X with `remove letter x`

+> Do the same for ESPCEPHEUS

-## Backing up boot images
+## Backing boot images
-> Do this after the drivers have finished installing

 ##### Reboot your recovery
 > To remove the msc script